 Properly sizing your home’s water heater is an important decision that will impact your family’s comfort and convenience for years.
 An undersized tank cannot keep up with your hot water needs, leaving you with showers that are too short or other tasks cut short.
 An oversized heater wastes energy by constantly reheating more water than needed.

 This guide will walk you through the key factors to consider when determining the right size water heater for your specific household’s usage patterns and demands.
-We’ll discuss how to calculate your average daily hot water use, the effect of household size and extra appliances, the role of recovery rate, and size recommendations based on common household profiles.
+We’ll discuss how to calculate your average daily hot water use, the effect of household size and extra appliances, the role of recovery rate, and size recommendations based on typical household profiles.

 Following the simple steps outlined here, you can feel confident you’ve selected a tank that will satisfy your family’s daily hot water requirements without going overboard.